Still River (Housatonic River tributary): History

 Even before the hatting industry began in the late 1700s, the Still River was known as a dead river.
-This was due to pollution from farms in the area surrounding Danbury, CT.
+This was due to pollution from farms in the area surrounding Danbury.
 Farmers used the river as a site to get rid of waste and other toxic debris.
 Historical documents from Danbury and surrounding towns cited the river as a sewage dump around the 1880s, and the water was unusable for both agricultural and industrial use.
-It wasn't until a court case ruling in 1895, along with the Clean Water Act in 1972 that the city of Danbury was required to take responsibility for the state of the river.
+It wasn't until a court case ruling] in 1895, along with the Clean Water Act in 1972 that the city of Danbury was required to take responsibility for the state of the river.
 In 1993, Danbury constructed a new sewage treatment plant to help improve water quality.
 In 2014, the Still River Partners was created with the hopes of rebuilding the watershed, and as of 2019, this group is still responsible for maintaining and improving the river.